9 January 1917 German Crown Council meeting: Background

 Germany, as part of the Central Powers, had been at war with Britain and the other Allies since 1914.
-Merchant shipping was vital to the Allied war effort, carrying material across the Atlantic to Britain and France.
-From 4 February 1915 Germany had implemented unrestricted submarine warfare, in which merchant vessels were liable to sinking by U-boats without warning.
-The campaign was abandoned on 1 September 1915 following American protests after the sinking of the liners Lusitania and Arabic, in which a number of US citizens were killed.
+Merchant shipping was vital to the Allied war effort, carrying material from the neutral United States across the Atlantic Ocean to Britain and France.
+From 4 February 1915 to 1 September 1915 Germany implemented unrestricted submarine warfare, in which merchant vessels were liable to sinking by U-boats without warning.
+The campaign was abandoned following American protests after the sinking of the liners Lusitania and Arabic, in which a number of US citizens were killed.

 By 1916 there had been no major breakthrough in the war on land or sea and arguments were made by the military to resume unrestricted submarine warfare.
-This was opposed by the civilian government under Chancellor Theobald von Bethmann Hollweg, supported by Vice-chancellor Karl Helfferich and Foreign Secretary Gottlieb von Jagow, on the basis that it would turn the remaining neutral powers against Germany.
-In a meeting with military figures at Schloss Pleß, a palace in Silesia used by the German Emperor Wilhelm II, on 29 December Bethmann Hollweg and Helfferich again voiced the government's concerns over the policy but stated that the final decision must lie with Wilhelm.
+This was opposed by the civilian government of Chancellor Theobald von Bethmann Hollweg, who had the support of Vice-chancellor Karl Helfferich and Foreign Secretary Gottlieb von Jagow, on the basis that it would turn the remaining neutral powers against Germany.
+Bethmann Hollweg and Helfferich again voiced the government's concerns over the policy in a meeting with military figures at Schloss Pleß, a palace in Silesia used by Kaiser (German Emperor) Wilhelm II, on 29 December, but stated that the final decision must lie with Wilhelm.
 A meeting of the German Crown Council to discuss the matter was planned for 9 January 1917.

-The crown council (Kronrat) was a form of privy council advising the German emperor on matters of state.
+The crown council (Kronrat) was a form of privy council advising the kaiser on matters of state.
 They were relatively rare in the pre-war era and sometimes were not held for years at a time.
-They were attended by the Emperor, royal princes, government ministers, senior generals and the heads of the Emperor's military and naval households.
+They were attended by the kaiser, royal princes, government ministers, senior generals and the heads of the kaiser's military and naval households.
 The Crown Council had met on 29 July 1914 to decide to escalate the July Crisis into war.
 It had been a Crown Council of 31 May 1915 that had ended the first phase of unrestricted submarine warfare, one at Potsdam on 21 December had decided on the Verdun Offensive and one in March 1916 had permitted U-boat commanders to attack Allied merchant vessels without warning, whilst sparing passenger liners and neutral vessels.